Python-PyQt/PyQt6-Docs/descriptions/QtCore/QTimeZone-c.rst

 The IANA IDs can and do change on a regular basis, and can vary depending on how recently the host system data was updated.
 As such you cannot rely on any given ID existing on any host system.
 You must use :sip:ref:`~PyQt6.QtCore.QTimeZone.availableTimeZoneIds` to determine what IANA IDs are available.

-The IANA IDs and database are also know as the Olson IDs and database, named after their creator.
+The IANA IDs and database are also know as the Olson IDs and database, named after the original compiler of the database.

 .. _qtimezone-utc-offset-time-zones:

 UTC Offset Time Zones
 .....................

-A default UTC time zone backend is provided which is always guaranteed to be available.
+A default UTC time zone backend is provided which is always available when feature ``timezone`` is enabled.
 This provides a set of generic Offset From UTC time zones in the range UTC-14:00 to UTC+14:00.
-These time zones can be created using either the standard ISO format names "UTC+00:00" as listed by :sip:ref:`~PyQt6.QtCore.QTimeZone.availableTimeZoneIds`, or using the number of offset seconds.
+These time zones can be created using either the standard ISO format names, such as "UTC+00:00", as listed by :sip:ref:`~PyQt6.QtCore.QTimeZone.availableTimeZoneIds`, or using a name of similar form in combination with the number of offset seconds.

 .. _qtimezone-windows-time-zones: